 - The customer browser will request a payment form from the payment gateway.

 This method of collecting card info will be the most secure since all details will be held by and passed to the server of the third party for processing.
-Using a hosted payment page will relieve you from most compliance burdens.
+Using a hosted payment page will relieve you of most compliance burdens.

-Under this method, a HTML form will be requested from the payment gateway side for the customer to fill in on their browser.
+Under this method, an HTML form will be requested from the payment gateway side for the customer to fill in on their browser.
 Technically, this is similar to the hosted payment gateway method, except that customers will not be redirected to the website of the third-party payment gateway.